-Sightseeing in Paro, including the hike to Taktsang Monastery (3000m).
+Morning hike to Taktsang Monastery (3000m) and afternoon at the Paro Festival.

-This is the last full day in Bhutan and a very special one.
-We start out with the stunning hike up to one of the most important religious site in the entire Himalaya, Taktsang Monastery, also known as the Tiger's Nest.
-The monastery has a most stunning location, perched on a cliff-side ledge high above the Paro Valley.
+Today we start out with the stunning hike up to one of the most important religious site in the entire Himalaya, Taktsang Monastery, also known as the Tiger's Nest.
+The monastery has a most stunning location, perched on a cliff-side ledge 900 metres above the Paro Valley.
 Approximately half way up the trail there is a classic viewpoint for Taktsang, looking across the gorge to the monastic buildings clinging to the cliff wall opposite.
 There is a small teahouse here where we can stop for a rest and a drink with a truly unforgettable view.
 The final approach to the monastery takes us down to a sacred waterfall, surrounded by a thousand fluttering prayer flags, where every crack in the rock is crammed with tsa-tsas (small caskets containing the ashes of the dead), before climbing back up towards the monastery.
 Leaving our bags and cameras at the gate, we should hopefully be allowed to take a look around inside.
 As we explore amongst the various atmospheric chambers and altar rooms our guide will be on hand to explain all about the Buddhist rituals and iconography.
-We return to our accommodation in Paro in the early afternoon and again have some free time.
-Later, we will go to the Namgay Artisanal Brewery for our farewell dinner at a very pleasant restaurant which has views of Paro Airport and also of the imposing medieval monastery of Paro Dzong.
-Bhutan has a long tradition of farmhouse brewing using many different types of grain, but the Namgyal Artisanal Brewery is only the third commercial venture.
-The signature drink is a lager made from red rice, but there is a choice of several brews, as well as a refreshing apple cider.
+Returning to Paro, we will pay a second visit to the festival site.
+There are many ritual dances during the course of the festival, which are performed on the large paved courtyard at Paro Dzong The dances are subdivided into three categories: those that are intended to give moral instruction, those that are designed to drive away evil spirits and those that celebrate the Buddhist faith in its many guises.
+At the end of the day after the monks and dancers parade back into the dzong, we'll head back to our hotel in time for dinner.